Vertical tracking force and antiskating

 The Thorens TD-160’s TP-16 tonearm allows for a dynamical VTF setting.
 Once the tonearm is set to zero VTF by moving the counterweight back and forth until the arm is horizontal, you can move the indicator to the desired value: a spring system will load the cartridge correctly.
 When playing a warped disc, the systems varies the VTF dynamically while the cartridges follows the ups and downs of the record.
 In the back of the tonearm there is an additional knob for fine tuning with a VTF meter or gauge.

-Some believe antiskating is not strictly necessary: it would be enough to slightly increase the VTF and that’d be it.
+Some believe antiskating bias is not strictly necessary: it would be enough to slightly increase the VTF and that’d be it.
 I feel it is better to apply a centrifugal force to the tonearm in order to balance the centripetal attraction on the cartridge.
 But many claim there are cartridges that run better with low or no antiskating at all.
 If you have headphones, a good way to evaluate the bias setting is to listen to mono tracks through headphones and verify that the sound is perfectly centered.
+A test record has tracks designed to check the correct bias is achieved.